-Each participant will receive a $2850 stipend intended to help cover travel, housing, meals, and basic academic expenses.
+Each participant will receive a $2850 stipend intended to help cover expenses related to the seminar.
 Stipends are taxable.

 Full-Time Study and Tenure: